 The Fujifilm Instax camera takes pictures and prints them immediately, creating lovely memories you’ll cherish forever.

 Take this camera with you to Coachella or any music festival and be prepared to capture some great memories.
-Make sure to get some extra film while you’re at it, you’ll want to take more pictures than you think!
+Make sure to snatch up some extra film while you’re at it, you’ll want to take more pictures than you think!

-Hand sanitizer is now more important than ever – especially when you are going to a concert.
+Hand sanitizer is more important than ever – especially when you are going to a concert with massive crowds.
 So, a bottle of hand sanitizer is an essential Coachella item.

-If you’re camping out, it’s unlikely you’ll be able to access a sink for a few days, so you will just feel cleaner with hand sanitizer in your bag.
+Plus, if you’re camping out, it’s unlikely you’ll be able to access a sink very often, so you will just feel cleaner with hand sanitizer in your bag.

 Long days under the sun listening to loud, amazing music can be a great time.
-It can also lead to a few headaches and pains (especially if you’re drinking).
+It can also lead to a few headaches and pains (not to mention hangovers if you’re drinking).

 That is why you should pack a bottle of reliable aspirin or other pain pills for your next trip to Coachella.